 8. Don’t Use Leverages

-Many people like to use leverages because they give them the opportunity to earn a lot more capital, but they also put you at a lot greater of a risk.
+Many people like to use leverages because they give them the opportunity to earn a lot more capital, but they also put you at a lot greater risk.

 If your investment fails, not only will you lose your own money, but you will have to pay someone back for the money that you lost of theirs.